-I say "again", because while CBS had mostly gotten away covering up Dan's repeated sloppiness, his career had been created on such dreck, and had many incidents.
-It happened time and time again.
-So it is unknown whether CBS fired him for this incident, or fear of the next one (and the whole truth coming out).
-But it helps to remember a few of the others, as reported in Alan Weisman's excellent book, "Lone Star: The Extraordinary Life and Times of Dan Rather".
+I don't think anyone can know if CBS fired Dan for this sloppiness, or fear of the next one (and the whole truth coming out).
+It helps to remember a few of the others, as reported in Alan Weisman's excellent book, "Lone Star: The Extraordinary Life and Times of Dan Rather".
 Some scandals covered include the following:

 - 1963 Dallas, being the first to report on the death of JFK.
 He had heard it from a Priest, and before getting verification had fumbled telling the CBS Control Room about it, and it was blasted on the air before verification.
 He was accidentally right, and got his career started by breaking a story he should have never broke.